grew-nlp/grew_doc/content/usage/install.md

   * Try the command `grew version`.
 You should have 1.4 or higher.
   * In case of trouble, try `eval $(opam env)` and `opam install …` again.
   * If trouble persists, please [fill an issue](https://gitlab.inria.fr/grew/grew_doc/issues)

-## Step 4: The Python library

-With Python 3, use the following command:
-`pip install grew`

-Note: depending on your local installation, you may have to use `pip3` or `pip3.5`.

-# Other available installations

- * A docker file with the Python library ready to be used is available [here](../docker).